 Here are some products that are similar to platinum ETFs:

 - GLTR: Aberdeen Standard Physical Precious Metals Basket Shares ETF

 - JJP: iPath Series B Bloomberg Precious Metals Subindex Total Return ETN

 - PICK: iShares MSCI Global Metals & Mining Producers ETF

 - SLVP: iShares MSCI Global Silver and Metals Miners ETF

 The Bottom Line

-ETFs are a simple way to add platinum exposure to curious investors.
-These products are traded any time markets are open—so if you can buy stocks, you can buy these ETFs.
+ETFs are a simple way to add exposure if you are looking to invest in platinum.
+These products are traded any time markets are open; if you can buy stocks, you can buy these ETFs.